valancej/documentation/_basic/getting-started/deployment-pipelines.md

 After saving the deployment pipeline you can add your deployment methods for that branch.
 ![Additional Branch]({{ site.baseurl }}/images/continuous-deployment/second_branch.png)

-**Note:** you can also use a wildcard branch to setup one deployment pipeline to be used for similar branches, e.g. feature branches.
-See [Wildcard Deployments]({% link _basic/getting-started/wildcard-deployment-pipelines.md %}) for more details on using wildcard branches.

 ### Editing Branch Specifications